 The Public Provident Fund (PPF) is one product a lot of people turn to from starting.
 Since the PPF has a long tenure of 15 years, the impact of compounding of tax-free interest is big, especially in its later years.
 Further, since the interest earned and the principal invested is backed by a sovereign guarantee, it makes it one of the safest investments.

-Presently, the interest rates on PPF is 8.5% per annum on actual contribution towards PPF.
+Presently, the interest rate on PPF is 8.5% per annum on actual contribution towards PPF.

 6. Bank fixed deposit (FD)